ooples/pine_script_docs/source/essential/Tables.rst

 - Use the `var <https://www.tradingview.com/pine-script-reference/v4/#op_var>`__ keyword to declare tables.
 - Enclose all other calls inside an `if <https://www.tradingview.com/pine-script-reference/v4/#op_if>`__ `barstate.islast <https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}islast>`__ block.

-Multiple tables can be used in one script, each one identified by its own id.
+Multiple tables can be used in one script, as long as they are each anchored to a different position.
+Each table object is identified by its own id.
 Limits on the quantity of cells in all tables are determined by the total number of cells used in one script.